Chimaira (album)

-Chimaira is the third studio album by Chimaira, released on August 9, 2005.
+Chimaira is the third studio album by American metal band Chimaira, released on August 9, 2005.
 It debuted No. 74 on the Billboard 200 charts and sold 14,000 copies in the United States in its first week of release (according to Nielsen SoundScan).
 The album would be the band's final release under Roadrunner Records and the only one to feature Kevin Talley on drums.